MakeSchool-Tutorials/Ramp-Level-0/P03-Objects/content.md

 <!--  -->

 > [action]
-> Inside of `mousePressed`, add a variable called `randomRed` and use `random` to assign a random number between 0 and 255.
+> Inside of `mousePressed`, add a variable called `randomRed` and use the `random` function to assign a random number between 0 and 255.
 >

 <!--  -->